This Fact Sheet is not relevant in your region

 If the council is threatening to make you bankrupt, contact us for advice.

-For more information, see our Limited companies fact sheet.
+For more information (including temporary coronavirus protections), see our Limited companies fact sheet.
 If the council is threatening to do this, contact us for advice.

 How do I complain?